Skip to content

 Outcome

-Babson College launched an immediate investigation and initially banned the two students, identified as Edward Tomasso and Parker Rand-Ricciardi, from campus.
-Both were expelled from their fraternity, Sigma Phi Epsilon.
-In December 2016 Babson [cleared the two students of any disciplinary violations](https://www.nbcboston.com/news/local/babson-students-cleared-of-wrongdoing-in-trump-taunts-at-wellesley-college/85993/), finding that available evidence did not substantiate spitting or slur allegations and that the underlying speech was protected; the [campus ban was lifted](https://www.cbsnews.com/news/babson-lifts-ban-on-donald-trump-supporting-students/).
-The Wellesley student government and student-of-color organizations called for the students' permanent removal from Babson.
+Babson College launched an immediate investigation and initially barred the two students, who were not publicly identified in this archive, from campus.
+In December 2016 Babson [cleared the two students of any disciplinary violations](https://www.nbcboston.com/news/local/babson-students-cleared-of-wrongdoing-in-trump-taunts-at-wellesley-college/85993/), finding that available evidence did not substantiate the spitting or slur allegations and that the underlying speech was protected; the [campus ban was lifted](https://www.cbsnews.com/news/babson-lifts-ban-on-donald-trump-supporting-students/).
+Some Wellesley student organizations continued to object to the outcome.
 No physical injuries were reported.

 Provenance